 Anchor Bar and Grill– Set in the harbor alongside other ships, Anchor is an alfresco eatery is as laid back as they come.
 Fare is simple, including tacos and burgers, and the drinks menu includes beer, wine, and cocktails like the local favorite The Bushwhacker.
 4575 South Wilson Boulevard, Orange Beach, (251) 200-0250

 Flora-Bama– This Gulf Coast institution once straddled the state line between Alabama and Florida.
 While it’s primarily on the Florida side today after hurricane damage, this place is an oyster bar, live music venue, store, and so much more.
 Experience it for yourself on a Saturday night.
 17401 Perdido Key Drive, Pensacola, (251) 980-5118

-Big Fish Restaurant– My favorite restaurant in the area is from this humble strip mall.
-The chef and his wife traveled the world before settling down here, so the dishes have an Asian influence.
+Big Fish Restaurant– The chef and his wife traveled the world before settling down here, so the dishes have an Asian influence.
 They have fresh fish daily, some you may have never heard of before.
 25814 Canal Road, Orange Beach, (251) 981-5516

 Where to Stay

 Turquoise Place– Condos come in three, four, and five bedroom suites with balconies complete with hot tubs.
 The resort also has all the amenities of a hotel like wristband entry.
 26302 Perdido Beach Boulevard, Orange Beach